 In Ingridan, the capital of Tira, the Bayern group meets a number of interesting characters, including Lady Dasha, a girl of sixteen who is the daughter of Tira’s ambassador to Bayern.
 They get to know the Tirans and exchange ideas on the best clothing, food, and even weather – the book offers a nice commentary on how learning about other cultures can help build bonds between them, even though, at first, there is only a thin barrier separating friendship and suspicion.

 The Bayern also discover that many Tirans are opposed to peace, and would like nothing more than inciting another war.
-The King’s Own is determined to stop the warmongers, but the conspirators operate in secret, and it is difficult to determine who are friends and who are enemies.
+The King’s Own is determined to stop the warmongers, but the conspirators operate in secret, and it is difficult to distinguish friends from enemies.
 As tension mounts prior to the Tiran Assembly vote on war or peace, the atmosphere becomes more deadly.

 But the poisonous atmosphere allows Razo finally to learn why he was chosen for the mission, and also to discover something about Dasha that makes a difference to all competing parties.

 Evaluation: Razo is an appealing character – you can’t help but like someone so bumbling, naïve, and good-natured.
 He is also a growing boy who loves to eat, and my favorite quote in the book is when he finds a girl who works in the kitchen attractive because “she smelled nice, like salted meat….”

 There are a couple of romances that weave their way through the story, including a particularly charming one between two older characters.